 It is possible to migrate your diary files to iCloud. iCloud allows you to remotely store and effectively backup your diary entries.
-MiJournal 1.1.8 allows you to move your diary entries to the cloud (please note that Mountain Lion (10.8.X) or later is required).
+MiJournal 1.1.8 (and later) allows you to move your diary entries to the cloud (please note that Mountain Lion (10.8.X) or later is required).
 Due to restrictions placed by Apple, this option is not available on the version we sell in the App Store; it is only available on the version we sell on our website.
 To move your journal database to the cloud, go to the preferences menu, and click the iCloud icon.
 MiJournal will move your database to the cloud.
 Now, you can go to your other computers and do the same thing.
 We suggest waiting a few minutes before linking your other computers (to ensure that iCloud has begun copying over the database).
 On the other computers, you will click the same button, and MiJournal should recognize the presence of the database already in the cloud.
 If MiJournal sees the database already there, it will create a link to the database on your subsequent machines (as opposed to copying over that machine's version of the database).
 Please Note: iCloud is a relatively new technology.
 GOTOES does not have any control over the performance of the iCloud servers.
 We STRONGLY recommend that you use Time Machine or another suitable backup to ensure the preservation of your journal entries.
 Over the long haul, we've had good luck and experience syncing by moving our database to our Dropbox folder (using the "Move database to a folder on your Mac" option).
 An additional advantage to this is that you gain a secondary backup.

 What is the Journal Backup situation?